 Las Vegas, NV 89154-5020

 The Pacific Coast Branch also publishes the Pacific Historical Review (PHR), which carries all information on Branch affairs.
 Individual subscribers of the PHR are also voting members of the PCB.
 Subscriptions to the Review are made through the Journals Division, University of California Press, Oakland, CA 94612.

-- President-elect: Andrew L. Johns, Brigham Young University
+- President: Andrew L. Johns, Brigham Young University

 - Executive Director: Michael Green, University of Nevada, Las Vegas